xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 ## Execute Test Cases with Jira Integration

 There are three main steps to execute test cases imported from Jira in Katalon.
-However, if you don't want to run BDD tests or you are intergrating Jira Server with Katalon,you can skip Step 1
+However, if you don't want to run BDD tests or you are intergrating Jira Server with Katalon, you can skip Step 1.
-### Step 1: Import BDD custom field (Applicable to Jira Cloud Intergration)
+### Step 1: Import BDD custom fields (Applicable to Jira Cloud Intergration)

 From Katalon Studio version 7.8.0 onwards, for Jira Cloud integration, you can also import the BDD custom fields to Katalon Studio when importing BDD feature files.
 To learn more about adding BDD custom fields in Jira via Katlon BDD, you can refer to this document here: [Install and Use Katalon BDD custom field in Jira Cloud](https://docs.katalon.com/katalon-studio/docs/BDD-field-jira-cloud.html#prerequisites).